grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/02 Advanced Examples.md

 ## Run multiple scenario functions, with different thresholds

-You can use scenario names to run multiple VU [lifecycle functions](/using-k6/test-lifecycle).
-What's more, you can set different thresholds for different scenario functions.
+You can also set different thresholds for different scenario functions.
 To do this:
 1. Set scenario-specific tags
 1. Set thresholds for these tags.